 Water conservation expert John Koeller, P.E., predicts that graywater will be “the next major breakthrough” in the field of water savings.
 He expects to see significant developments of both whole-building systems and units that are tied directly to lavatory sinks or clothes washers.

-Several whole-building graywater systems are already available, including ReWater Systems of Chula Vista, California, Brac Systems of Montréal, Qúebec, and a new arrival, Perpetual Water, from Australia.
+Several whole-building graywater systems are available.
 These systems necessitate reconfiguring drainage piping, so are less expensive when installed in new construction than when retrofit for existing buildings.

-In addition to these whole-house or whole-building graywater systems, there are several products that capture wastewater from an individual lavatory sink or clothes washer.
-The Aqus system from WaterSaver Technologies (also marketed by Sloan Valve Company) collects water from a lavatory sink and stores it in an under-counter tank to flush an adjacent toilet.
-The GardenAngel from Perpetual Water captures water directly from a clothes washer, stores the water in a tank outdoors, and doses it to an irrigation system.
+In addition to these whole-house or whole-building graywater systems, there are products that capture wastewater from an individual lavatory sink or clothes washer.
+Some can store it in an under-counter tank to flush an adjacent toilet.

 A few places in North America rely almost totally on harvested rainwater.
 In the town of Volcano, Hawaii, near Hilo, the rock is so porous that wells would have to be thousands of feet deep to reach freshwater.
 It’s far less expensive to simply capture and store the abundant rainfall.
 The vast majority of homes and businesses there rely on harvested rainwater for all of their water needs—potable and nonpotable—storing the collected water in large, covered, above-ground cisterns (usually swimming pools adapted for this purpose).